Questions about this policy should be directed to the Office of the Dean of Students at 765-285-1545.

-In the event that the University is presented with a credible report that a student has threatened or attempted suicide, engaged in efforts to prepare to commit suicide, or expressed a preoccupation with suicide, that student will be required to meet with an authorized university administrator (e.g., Residence Hall Director for an on-campus student or Director of Student Conduct/designee for a student living off-campus).
-The purpose of that meeting will be to review the report and refer the student to attend two required self-harm assessment sessions in the Counseling Center.
+In the event that the University is presented with a credible report that a student has threatened or attempted harm to self or others, engaged in efforts to prepare for harm to self or others, or expressed a preoccupation with harm to self or others, that student will be required to meet with a Behavioral Intervention Team Member or designee.
+The purpose of that meeting will be to review the report and determine a course of action to support the health and safety of the student and Ball State community.

-Ball State operates with a self-harm protocol, the primary goals of which are to:
+Ball State operates with a risk assessment protocol, the primary goals of which are to:

-provide them the care/treatment needed to effectively and safely manage their risk; and
+- provide students the care/intervention needed to effectively and safely manage their risk;

-The protocol includes procedures for responding to incidents of suicide, suicidal attempts and/or threats, and other self-harm ideation, as well as guidelines for when and how to contact students’ family and/or friends during an emergency.
+The protocol includes procedures for responding to community disruption, including but not limited to self-harm threats, attempts, and ideation, as well as guidelines for when and how to contact a student’s family and/or friends during an emergency.

 Immediate Response Protocol